reyhankim/byecorona/monolith-api/README.md

 $ make database.connect
 ```

-However, you will need before using this command to change the docker database container's name [here](https://github.com/antkahn/flask-api-starter-kit/blob/master/package.json#L6).
+However, you will need before using this command to change the docker database container's name.

 This kit contains a built in database versioning using [alembic](https://pypi.python.org/pypi/alembic).
 Once you've changed your models, which should reflect your database's state, you can generate the migration, then upgrade or downgrade your database as you want.
 See [Commands](#commands) for more information.